Are You Too Frugal?

 John Bogle, the founder of Vanguard, recently passed away with a net worth of $80 million.
-By Wall Street standards $80 million is pocket change, especially for someone who founded one of the largest investment and asset management firms in the world.
-Vanguard has about $5.3 Trillion in assets under management.
-By comparison, Stephen A. Schwarzman, the CEO of The Blackstone Group, has a net worth of $12.4 billion.
-Blackstone’s assets under management are $427 billion, or 8.5% of Vanguard’s total.
+By Wall Street standards, $80 million is pocket change, especially for someone who founded one of the world's largest investment and asset management firms.
+Vanguard has $7.6 Trillion in assets under management.
+By comparison, Stephen A. Schwarzman, CEO of The Blackstone Group, has a net worth of $37.7 billion.
+Blackstone's assets under management are $1 trillion.

-It’s good to be frugal and watch your budget, but is it possible to be too frugal?
-I think it is.
-For example, if you drop your daily Starbucks habit, you could save $152,000 over the next 30 years, but would you be happy?
-I’ve seen individuals who look to save a dollar or two on small ticket items but hold 100% of their assets in cash, CDs or T-Bills.
-Rather than trying to save a few nickels by kicking your coffee habit, move your assets to stocks so you have an opportunity to make more money.
-Since 1945 stocks have averaged 11.3% per year while T-Bills have returned 3.9%, a difference of 7.4% per year!
-With the money you make from stocks you can now afford multiple lattes!
+It's good to be frugal and watch your budget, but can you be too frugal?
+I believe so.
+For example, dropping your daily Starbucks habit could save $152,000 over the next 30 years, but would you be happy?
+I've seen individuals who look to save a dollar or two on small ticket items but hold 100% of their assets in cash, CDs, or T-Bills.
+Move some assets to stocks to make more money over time rather than trying to save a few nickels by kicking your coffee habit.
+Since 1945, stocks have averaged 11.2% per year while T-Bills have returned 3.8%, a difference of 7.4% per year!
+You can afford multiple lattes with the money you make from stocks.
+Mr. Bogle's asset allocation was 60% stocks and 40% bonds in his retirement accounts.
+His taxable allocation was more aggressive, allocating 80% to stocks and 20% to bonds.

 Here are a few suggestions for you to spend more money and be less frugal.

 Spend.
-The goal is not to die with the most assets but to use your net worth to live and enjoy life.
-Cash is a use asset, so use it accordingly.
-If you’re concerned about spending money on things, spend it on experiences.
-A family trip to a national park is not only a great experience, it’s also economical.
+The goal is not to die with the most assets but to use your net worth to live, enjoy life, and bless others.
+If you're concerned about spending money on things, spend it on experiences.
+A family trip to a national park is not only a great experience, it's economical.

 Give.
-If your assets are burning a hole in your pocket, give them away.
+Are you blessed with abundant assets?
+If so, give them away.
 Donate your resources to charities or organizations you support.
-Your gift will bless the organization and you’ll benefit from a tax write off.
+Your gift will help others, and you'll benefit from a tax write-off.

-What if you’re not blessed with a net worth of $80 million?
-How do you know how much money you can spend before you run out of money?
-A financial plan will help you create a spending plan based on your current assets.
-It will also recommend an appropriate asset allocation and risk tolerance level in hopes of maximizing your return.
+What if you're not worth $80 million?
+How do you know how much money you can spend before running out?
+A financial plan creates a spending plan based on your assets and goals.
+It also recommends an appropriate asset allocation and risk tolerance level to maximize your return.